Explore This Lab

 About the Lab

 The clinical and translational research of Chi-Fu Jeffrey Yang, MD, in the Division of Thoracic Surgery at Massachusetts General Hospital aims to improve care for patients with lung cancer and other diseases of the chest.
 Dr. Yang’s team comprises clinicians, scientists, engineers and biostatisticians with wide-ranging interests.
-He is a principal investigator and recipient of NIH R01 funding from the National Institutes of Health.
+He is co-principal investigator of Wearables, an NIH R01-funded clinical trial, and INSPIRE, an AHRQ R18-funded trial.
 His research goal is to answer important clinical questions and produce meaningful findings that can be used to help patients, and potentially save lives.

 Research and Publications